AdobeDocs/experience-cloud.en/help/single-page-applications-react-implementation/target-standalone.md

 ## Exercise 2: Implement Target's JavaScript SDK&mdash;at.js

 Target's JavaScript SDK at.js can easily be implemented in a single page application.
-You can add it as a standalone JavaScript file, using our tag manager Launch, by Adobe, or using a third-party tag manager.
+You can add it as a standalone JavaScript file, using our tag manager Adobe Experience Platform Launch, or using a third-party tag manager.

 ### To download at.js from the Target interface**